Romantic Era : History of Home Design

 Gothic revival furniture was hefty, mediaeval, and handcrafted.

-This was response to the Industrial Revolution, which brought mass production into the picture.
+This was a response to the Industrial Revolution, which brought mass production into the picture.

 An eclectic décor style grew fashionable during the conclusion of the Romantic era, leading to what we now know as Victorian.